Nebulae

 Pelican Nebula Globules

 Dark globules and "elephant trunks" on the edge of the Pelican Nebula, a detail from the above image.
 This region is separately cataloged as IC 5067 and is about 2000 light-years away.
-Similar elephant trunks can be seen in CED 214 and IC 1396.
+Similar elephant trunks can be seen in CED 214, the Eagle nebula, NGC 6820, and IC 1396.

 Pelican Nebula Jets